oektomo/STM32F4DiscoveryGuide/README.md

 ![Toolchain Configuration](docs/4_Toolchain_Configuration.png)
 Remember to download the right Toolchain, extract it and paste the path here.
-Wi need to write something about the toolchain.
+We need to write something about the toolchain.
+to configure and make sure about toolchain, see:
+Window --> Preferences --> C/C++ --> Build --> Global Tools Paths
+see if the Default toolchain and the Toolchain folder are set correctly

 ![Check HSE VALUE](docs/5_Check_HSE_VALUE.png)
 The HSE_Value are asked in header file in startup source code file. here HSE_VALUE are written as an define in compiler option (-D)